elenamik/vacation-day-planner-backend/left-off-here.md

 status: updates save to DB!! now I need to load those into the UI upon log in of the user.
 Right now, the two are not connected.
 So when a user signs in, their respective events are loaded up !!
 So proud of this, actually accomplished so much this weekend

+2/11 data cannot be rendered from mongodb because it gets saved in different formats(?) - saving in mongo and saving in ui(?)